bl0upibl0up/blockchain-developer-bootcamp-final-project/README.md

 4. In a terminal, from the the root directory, run:

 - `yarn`
-- `truffle migrate --rinkeby` this will compile the smart contracts and deploy them on the Rinkeby testnet.
+- `truffle migrate --network rinkeby` this will compile the smart contracts and deploy them on the Rinkeby testnet.

 5. In a terminal, from the dapp directory, run: